-“I’m going to start a car washing business this summer!”
-“I’m writing a graphic novel that will be a science fiction version of the Odyssey!”
-“I raised money for a girls’ school in Iraq!””
+“I’m going to start a car-washing business this summer!”
+“I’m writing a graphic novel that will be a science-fiction version of ‘The Odyssey’!”
+“I am raising money for a girls’ school in Iraq!’”

 “Let’s get some beer and meet in the park!”
-“Let’s skip class so we can skateboard on our new half-pipe!”
-“Everybody loves the photo of you in your underwear that I posted on my Facebook wall!”
+“Let’s skip class so we can skateboard on our new half pipe!”
+“Everybody loves the photo of you in your underwear that I posted on Instagram!”

-All of these scenarios involve zeal.
-By “zeal”, I mean energy directed toward a rewarding experience, which may be associated with a particular goal beyond the experience itself — or not.
-Of course, parents would prefer their children personify the first cluster of examples, and prudently avoid the second.
+All of these statements express zeal.
+By zeal, I mean energy directed toward a rewarding experience, one that may be associated with a particular goal beyond the experience itself — or not.
+Of course, parents would prefer that their children pursue the first cluster of examples — and prudently avoid the second.

-Daniel Goleman included zeal as one of the facets of emotional intelligence.
-Along with a pile of other strengths, kids with a lot of zeal can turn into some of our most spectacular star performers.
-Zeal is the intense drive that entrepreneurs demonstrate on their path to success.
-But as many a mother has said, “I know Janie will be successful someday — with all her high-voltage enthusiasm — but first she has to live through her childhood … and so do I!”
+I believe that zeal is one of the key facets of emotional intelligence.
+Along with a pile of other strengths, kids with zeal to burn can turn into some of our most spectacular star performers.
+Zeal is the intense drive that entrepreneurs demonstrate as they blaze their path to success.
+But as many a mother has lamented to me, “I know Janie will be successful someday — with all her high-voltage enthusiasm — but first she has to live through her childhood … and so do I!”

 Here are the questions parents typically ask me about zeal: